 EU or EFTA citizens are subject to both criminal rules (article 321 of the Swiss Criminal Code, see questions 20 and 25) and professional rules (article 13 of the Attorneys Free Movement Act, see question 20).
 This is, however, not the case of other citizens, who are merely subject to criminal rules (article 321 of the Swiss Criminal Code, see questions 20 and 25).
-Moreover, some provisions of the Swiss Code of Criminal Procedure in favour of the attorney-client privilege only apply to attorneys who are citizens of EU or EFTA member states and not to others.
+Moreover, some provisions of the Swiss Code of Criminal Procedure in favour of the attorney-client privilege only apply to attorneys who are citizens of EU or EFTA member states and not to others (see question 28).

-13 Does the privilege extend to non-lawyer third parties?
+13. Does the privilege extend to non-lawyer third parties?
 In which circumstances does the privilege protect communications with third parties if they are providing advice related to a legal matter?
+What measures in such circumstances should an attorney take to protect those communications?

 The privilege does not extend to non-lawyer third parties except when they can be considered as the external lawyer's auxiliaries (see question 5) and help him or her in the context of a typical attorney activity as defined above (see question 1).
+However, it is not permissible for an attorney to allow an auxiliary to sub-delegate all or part of the tasks to a third party.